askonomm/dompa/README.md

 Dompa also exposes the lower-level functions that power the parsing process.
 You can use these for more granular control:

-  * `dompa.html/->coordinates`: Transforms an HTML string into coordinate data.
 * `dompa.coordinates/compose`: Creates range positions of nodes from an HTML string.
 * `dompa.coordinates/unify`: Merges coordinates for the same block nodes.
 * `dompa.coordinates/->nodes`: Transforms coordinate data into a final node tree.
+* `dompa.html/->coordinates`: Transforms an HTML string into coordinate data (result of `dompa.coordinates/compose` and `dompa.coordinates/unify`).